 Generally, you can offer free shipping store-wide or for certain products in your store.
 You may have set up both, hence your global shipping settings are overwritten by individual product shipping that is applied to all customer locations:

-- To check your global shipping settings, go to Ecwid control panel → Shipping&Pickup
+- To check your global shipping settings, go to your Ecwid admin in Shipping&Pickup

-- To check if you set individual product shipping, go to Ecwid control panel → Catalog → Products, click on a product for which you receive unexpected shipping cost at checkout, and go to the Tax & Shipping tab in the product editing page, then check your settings in the Shipping Rates section.
+- To check if you set individual product shipping, go to your Ecwid admin in Catalog → Products, click on a product for which you receive unexpected shipping cost at checkout, and go to the Tax & Shipping tab in the product editing page, then check your settings in the Shipping Rates section.

 Still have an issue with shipping